-Based on quantitative modelling of rising demand in ULEV ownership across Wales, the Electric Vehicle Charging Strategy for Wales provides a demand forecast for the number of charge points required by 2025 and 2030, as shown in figure 3.
+Based on quantitative modelling of rising demand in ULEV ownership across Wales, the Electric Vehicle Charging Strategy for Wales provides a demand forecast for the number of charge points required by 2030, as shown in figure 4.

-Figure 3: The forecast number of Rapid Fast and Slow chargers required by 2025 and 2030 in Rhondda Cynon Taff, based on both a fast charger dominant structure and a rapid charger dominant structure.
-(Source: Electric Vehicle Charging chargers by 2030.
-The predicted need for charging across Wales provides an indication of the growing scale of demand.
+Figure 4: The forecast number of Rapid Fast and Slow chargers required by 2030 in Rhondda Cynon Taf, based on both a fast charger dominant structure and a rapid charger dominant structure.
+(Source: S Electric Vehicle Charging Strategy for Wales)